ESG Strategy

 Sustainability Index

-Fifth consecutive year integrating the first sustainability index of the Argentine market, created by ByMA jointly by the IDB
+Seventh consecutive year integrating the first sustainability index of the Argentine market, created by ByMA jointly by the IDB

 External Validation Assurance